 - For a while, other commenters defend you.
 It’s a great sign when other commenters defend you from your trolls.

 - Eventually, the good folks go home and the trolls are all that’s left.
 Now, this doesn’t happen in every case.
 But many times, the good folks will look at the thread, realize it’s become a cesspool and decide not to bother wading in.
 That leaves it wide open for the trolls, who will get and more obnoxious, egging one another on.

-So don’t assume a thread has gone wrong just because trolls show up and do their troll thing.
+So don’t assume a thread has failed just because trolls show up and do their troll thing.
 It’s just life on the internet.
 The first to respond are the most engaged.
 That’s whose opinion counts.

 The social media reputation management lesson

 The best response is none at all.
 Even if someone asks a question that seems purposefully dense or inflammatory, wait a moment and see if someone else answers for you.
 Of course, if someone’s being very rude, deleting the comment is an option if it’s your thread.
-And I do believe in protecting the bulk of polite users from one mean jerk (it’s not censorship if you’re not a government; think of your website and social media channels as your home.
-Feel free to eject guests who are ruining the party for everyone else).
+And I do believe in protecting the bulk of polite users from the few mean jerks (your website and social media channels are a party at your home; feel free to eject guests who are ruining the party for everyone else).
 You don’t want your thread to become that cesspool I was talking about earlier.